Kelzor/Introductory-ancient-DNA-practical/README.md

 __Learning objectives__: in this lesson you will determine if shotgun sequencing data contain sufficient reads to assign human mitochrondrial haplogroups.

-You will gaine familiarity with the following:
+You will gain familiarity with the following:

 + Next Generation Sequencing (NGS) file formats
   - FASTQ: Contains raw sequence reads and quality scores.